Israel launches most extensive strike in Syria in decades after Iranian rocket barrage

 Israel Launches Most Extensive Strike in Syria in Decades After Iranian Rocket Barrage

-In first, Israel accuses Iran of attacking its territory ■ Russia informed ahead of Israeli attack on Iranian targets in Syria ■ U.S.: 'We support Israel's right to defend itself'
+In first, Israel accuses Iran of attacking its territory ■ 23 militants, 18 of them foreigners, reported killed ■ Russia: Syria shot down half of Israeli missiles

 Israel attacked dozens of Iranian targets in Syria in what the military said was the most extensive strike in the neighboring country in decades.
 The strike was carried out in response to a barrage of 20 rockets that were fired from Syria at Israeli military outposts.